Kamal Adwan Hospital sieges

-During the Israeli invasion of the Gaza Strip, the Kamal Adwan Hospital, a hospital in Beit Lahia, Gaza Strip, Palestine, was besieged multiple times by the Israel Defense Forces until Israel shut it down on December 27, 2024.
+During the Gaza war, the Kamal Adwan Hospital, a hospital in Beit Lahia, Gaza Strip, Palestine, was besieged multiple times by the Israel Defense Forces (IDF) until Israel shut it down on 27 December 2024.

-On December 27, 2024, the Israeli army stormed the hospital, setting it on fire, and forcibly removed patients and staff from the hospital.
+On 27 December 2024, the Israeli army stormed the hospital, removed patients and staff, and left the hospital burning.
 At the time Kamal Adwan was the last remaining major medical facility in northern Gaza.
-The IDF stated the hospital was a command center by Hamas, and its doctors and nurses were "terrorists".
+The IDF said that it targeted Hamas militants in a command center in the hospital.
 Hospital staff have denied these allegations, and sources have noted that the IDF has not provided evidence for their claims.

 Background

 Founded in 2002 to treat Palestinians injured in the Second Intifada, the Kamal Adwan Hospital was named after Fatah leader, Kamal Abdel Hafiz Adwan.
 The second largest medical facility in Northern Gaza after the Indonesian Hospital, Kamal Adwan Hospital frequently experiences shortages of medical supplies and equipment due to the blockade of the Gaza Strip and has been damaged in previous wars.

 The Kamal Adwan Hospital was a site of conflict during the Gaza war following the Israeli invasion of the Gaza Strip.
 Israel's targeting of Kamal Adwan came amidst a broader Israeli targeting of health facilities in the Gaza Strip.
 On 3 December, the IDF struck in the vicinity of Kamal Adwan hospital, killing at least four people according to Al-Jazeera.
 On 11 December, the director of Kamal Adwan Hospital stated Israel had killed two mothers and their newborn babies when Israel targeted its maternity ward.
 According to UN News, the "maternity department was reportedly hit during shelling and two mothers were killed".
 As of August 2024, the Kamal Adwan Hospital houses the only functioning neo-natal ICU left in Gaza.